 As can be seen from Figure 11.2, there appears to be sufficient sixth form capacity for the short to medium term across each District, except for Canterbury, to both accommodate future pupil increases and increased participation.
-Where deficits are forecast in the longer term, these need to be addressed through expansion of existing
+Where deficits are forecast in the longer term, these need to be addressed through expansion of existing provision or introduction of additional Post-16 provision which, as stated earlier, should be funded by the ESFA.
+The provision of places needs to be linked with provision of appropriate learning, matched to students' ambitions and aptitudes and labour market information

-&lt;sup>5 The sixth form forecast are from Edge-ucate.
+5 The sixth form forecast are from Edge-ucate.
 They are based on the last two transitions October 2014 to October 2015 and October 2015 to October 2016 in the weighted proportion 40:60.
 The stay-on rate for Year 12 to Year 13 and Year 13 to (notional) Year 14+ is school specific and calculated in the same way as above.